rust-minidump/rust-minidump/CONTRIBUTING.md

 }
 ```

-Part of the motivation for this is to ensure we don't break the the JSON output, which has [very detailed schema document](https://github.com/luser/rust-minidump/blob/40c3390f5705890f932f78b7db4fc02866e012b8/minidump-processor/json-schema.md), which we'retrying to keep stable so people can actually rely on it while the actual implementation details are still in flux.
+Part of the motivation for this is to ensure we don't break the the JSON output, which has [very detailed schema document](https://github.com/luser/rust-minidump/blob/40c3390f5705890f932f78b7db4fc02866e012b8/minidump-processor/json-schema.md), which we're trying to keep stable so people can actually rely on it while the actual implementation details are still in flux.

 Yes, [minidump-stackwalk](https://github.com/luser/rust-minidump/tree/master/minidump-stackwalk) is supposed to be stable and reasonable to use in production!